usc-isi-i2/kgtk/docs/transform/lift.md

                  [--clear-before-lift [CLEAR_BEFORE_LIFT]]
                  [--overwrite [OVERWRITE]]
                  [--output-only-modified-rows [OUTPUT_ONLY_MODIFIED_ROWS]]
-                 [-v [optional True|False]]
+                 [--use-label-envar [True/False]] [-v [optional True|False]]

 Lift labels for a KGTK file.
-For each of the items in the (node1, label, node2) columns, look for matching label records.
+If called as "kgtk lift", for each of the items in the (node1, label, node2) columns, look for matching label records.
+If called as "kgtk add-labels", look for matching label records for all input columns.
 If found, lift the label values into additional columns in the current record.
-Label records are reoved from the output.
+Label records are removed from the output unless --remove-label-records=False.

 Additional options are shown in expert help. kgtk --expert lift --help